What are the Benefits and Limitations of RFID Technology?

 III.
 Future of RFID

 The future of RFID is uncertain; however, the technology is here to stay.
 Companies have many obstacles to overcome to make the technology a feasible option to be implemented.
 Privacy issues will persist, although the cost of RFID systems will decrease.
-For RFID to be successful, companies must work with privacy advocate groups to develop a fair way to implement RFID without alienating their customers.
+For RFID to be successful, companies must work with privacy advocacy groups to develop a fair way to implement RFID without alienating their customers.